 Provisioning of discovery security materials for the direct discovery set reuses the security material provisioning mechanism for Restricted 5G ProSe Direct Discovery as specified in TS 33.503[6].

-Provisioning of discovery security materials for the U2U relay discovery message reuses the security material provisioning mechanism for 5G ProSe UE-to-Network Relay discovery as specified in TS 33.503 [6].Editor’s Note: Further conclusion is FFS.
+Provisioning of discovery security materials for the U2U relay discovery message reuses the security material provisioning mechanism for 5G ProSe UE-to-Network Relay discovery as specified in TS 33.503 [6].

+The indication of the security method to use with UE-to-UE relay (security method with network assisstance or security method without network assisstance for PC5 security establishment), is included in the discovery procedure.

+Editor’s Note: Further conclusion is FFS.

 **** END OF CHANGE ****